melisabunjaku/projekticonverter/README.md

-# Getting Started with Create React App
+# Getting Started with Create React App - Markdown to PDF Converter

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).